sohzm/shvet/README.md

 ## Usage

 Note: The time can vary vastly upon the resolution of image and flags provided.
-Also currently time optimization isn't the focus, rather the output image is prioritized, will focus on optimizations once we achive 'good' results, but contributions are always welcomed :)
+Also currently time optimization isn't the focus, rather the output image is prioritized, will focus on optimizations once we achiee 'good' results, but contributions are always welcomed :)

 ```
         $ shvet <theme> path/to/image.png